Not Only Runners Get Worn Out Hips

 - Hip pain can severely impact your life

-- Not only runners and older people can be affected
+- Not only runners and older people are affected

 Osteoarthritis – What Is It?